JetBrains/Qodana/topics/configuration-reference.md

 <var name="ide" value="IDE"/>
 <var name="incorrect-formatting" value="https://www.jetbrains.com/help/inspectopedia/IncorrectFormatting.html"/>

+<link-summary>Learn how to configure Qodana via a YAML-formatted file or using command-line (CLI) options.</link-summary>

 ## Introduction

-<link-summary>You can configure Qodana via a YAML-formatted file.
-By default, this file should have the qodana.yaml
+<link-summary>You can configure Qodana via a YAML-formatted file or using command-line (CLI) options.</link-summary>
-name and be contained in the root directory of your project.</link-summary>

 You can configure %product% using YAML or command-line (CLI) options.